 This beloved classic guarantees to cause any reader to shed a tear or two.
 Once you enter the cruel world of heroine Jane Eyre, you’ll see the girl’s incredible strengths.
 She uses it on her long quest for dignity and self-respect.
 Bronte wrote a great novel packed with many lessons taught with the help of Jane Eyre and her strenuous life.

 Jane Eyre is about a young girl called Jane Eyre.
-When she was younger, her aunt was forced to take her in because she was an orphan and then sent off to this school for girls called Lowood.
+When she was younger, her aunt was forced to take her in because she was an orphan and then sent off to a school for girls called Lowood.
 The girls don’t get a lot of food, and in general, they have a miserable time there, but Jane manages to make the best of the situation.
 She gets a good education and eventually becomes a teacher there.
-When she’s 18, she decides to advertise as a governess to see a little more of the world.
+When she’s 18, she decides to advertise as a governess to see more of the world.

 This book has many problematic things, especially romanticizing Mr. Rochester, which is understandable.
 This is a book that I can see myself repeatedly reading in years to come.
 There are many things that any teenager or adult could relate to.